If you are sick with any symptoms, even mild ones, you must stay at home and self-isolate.

 - Nausea or vomiting

-You can seek advice or get screened for COVID-19 testing by calling your regular doctor or by using one of the resources below.
+Anyone with symptoms of COVID-19 should seek a test immediately to determine if they have COVID-19.
 When seeking a test, you should use the address where you are currently living (for students, this is not your permanent home address), to ensure health officials can appropriately trace your contacts if you are positive for COVID-19.
 For more information on testing, visit usu.edu/covid-19/testing.

 Seeking Medical Care

-Logan students may call the Student Health Center at 435-797-1660 to talk to a doctor.
+Logan students may call the Student Health Center at 435-797-1660 to talk to a health care provider.
 Students at USU Eastern may contact the student health provider at Castleview Urgent Care at 435-637-5061.
-Students at Statewide campuses should call their doctor, or if you don't have a doctor, you can access screening for a test through the resources above.
+Students at Statewide Campuses should call their doctor, or if you don't have a doctor, you can access screening for a test through the resources above.